12 FEB. 2019

 With the advent of digital technology (3,600 years of Chinese history is now condensed into a single Wikipedia page) and a plethora of leisure offerings to choose from (wining & dining, shopping, sports events and more), interest for museum visits is falling.
 The fact that many museums still heavily rely on traditional marketing channels, such as print and TV ads, to reach its audience doesn’t help.

-Dan Yu Xiang, curator of the Palace Museum, however, wanted to break this mold.
+Shan Ji Xiang, President of the Palace Museum, however, wanted to break this mold.
 He believed that although history is a serious subject matter, it doesn’t have to be marketed that way.
-With the decision to rejuvenate the Palace Museum brand’s image, he aimed to make history feel accessible and inclusive to the mass and especially for the younger generation of Chinese.
+With the decision to rejuvenate the Palace Museum brand’s image, he aimed to make history feel accessible and inclusive to the mass and especially for the younger generation of China.

 Occasion: When History Turns Mainstream